rh-mobb/aro-workshop-content/aro-content/200-ops/idp/aad.md

     EOF
     ```

+    !!! note
-    !!! note "We are specifically requesting `email`, `upn`, and `name` optional claims from Azure AD to populate the data in our user profiles.
-This is entirely configurable."
+        We are specifically requesting `email`, `upn`, and `name` optional claims from Azure AD to populate the data in our user profiles.
+This is entirely configurable.

+    !!! warning
-    !!! warning "If you see the output `Warning: resource oauths/cluster is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by oc apply. oc apply should only be used on resources created declaratively by either oc create --save-config or oc apply.
-The missing annotation will be patched automatically.` you can safely ignore it for this."
+        If you see the output `Warning: resource oauths/cluster is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by oc apply. oc apply should only be used on resources created declaratively by either oc create --save-config or oc apply.
+The missing annotation will be patched automatically.` you can safely ignore it for this.

 1. Next, give Cluster Admin permissions to your AAD user by running the following commands: